CleanCut/rusty_engine/README.md

 # Rusty Engine

-Rusty Engine is a fun, cross-platform game engine written in Rust.
-The primary goal is to be as simple to use as possible so game engine concepts don't get in the way of learning Rust.
+Rusty Engine is a simple, 2D game engine for those who are learning Rust.
+Create simple prototypes using straightforward Rust code, without any advanced game engine concepts.

 [Questions], [bug reports], and contributions are most welcome!